epfl-lara/stainless/README.md

 Verification framework for a subset of the [Scala](http://scala-lang.org) programming language.
 See the [tutorial](https://epfl-lara.github.io/asplos2022tutorial/).

+Please note that this repository uses `git submodules`, so you need to either:

+- clone it with the `--recursive` option, or
+- run `$ git submodule update --init --recursive` after cloning.

 ## Quick start

 We test mostly on [Ubuntu](https://ubuntu.com/download); on [Windows](https://www.microsoft.com/eb-gb/software-download/windows10), you can get sufficient text-based Ubuntu environment by installing [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (e.g. `wsl --install`, then `wsl --install -d ubuntu`).
 Ensure you have a [Java](https://openjdk.org/projects/jdk/17/) version ready (it can be headless); on Ubuntu `sudo apt install openjdk-17-jdk-headless` suffices.